Abdul Mannan (aviation executive)

 Abdul Mannan (c.
-1942 – 4 August 2020) was a Bangladesh Nationalist Party politician and a former Jatiya Sangsad member representing the Dhaka-2 constituency.
+1942 – 4 August 2020) was a Bangladesh Nationalist Party politician and a Jatiya Sangsad member representing the Dhaka-2 constituency.

 Career

 Mannan was elected to parliament from Dhaka-2 as a Bangladesh Nationalist Party candidate in 1991, 1996, and 2001.
-He served as the State Minister of Civil Aviation and Tourism.
-He was an adviser to former Prime Minister and chairperson of Bangladesh Nationalist Party, Khaleda Zia.
-In 2010, he was made the President of Dhaka District Unit of Bangladesh Nationalist Party.
+He served as the state minister of civil aviation and tourism.
+He was an adviser to former prime minister and chairperson of Bangladesh Nationalist Party, Khaleda Zia.
+In 2010, he was made the president of the Dhaka District unit of the Bangladesh Nationalist Party.